- How Do Private Lenders Approve Mortgage Loans?

 Common Traits for All Private Mortgage Financing Options

-- All Privately negotiated mortgage options are structured as short-term only.
+- All private mortgage options are structured as short-term only.
 Typically, a private loan will be 1-3 years.

 - Private mortgage loans are negotiated quickly.
-The processing time generally takes a little as 1 to 5 days.
-This represents a faster turnaround time than offered by the banks.
+The processing time generally takes as little as 2 to 3 weeks.
+This timeframe represents a faster turnaround time than offered by the banks.

 - Private second mortgage loans tap into existing equity in your home.

-- Private loans can be negotiated despite poor credit.
+- Private loans get negotiated despite poor credit.

-What To Bring When You Sit Down with a Private Lender
+What To Bring When You Contact a Private Lender

 - A list of additional assets that you may have besides your primary residence.

-- Paperwork proving all sources of monthly income including investments income, contract income, self-employed income sources, and child/spousal support monthly income.
+- Paperwork proving all sources of monthly income, including investment income, contract income, self-employed income sources, and child/spousal support monthly income.

 - The clarity in terms of what type of private mortgage financing you will most likely be needing.

 Good Real Estate Numbers in Kingston